-The Children’s Festival is sponsored by The Blue Ribbon, a support organization of the Music Center, founded in 1968 by Dorothy Buffum Chandler.
-The festival began in 1970 as part of The Music Center’s commitment to engage young people in the arts, and is one of California’s longest ongoing free arts education programs.
-More than 700,000 children have participated in the festival since its inception, and for many, the festival is their first experience at a live performing arts event.
-The chairs for the 2017 festival are Alison Crowell and Kimberly Shaw.
+The Children’s Festival is sponsored by The Blue Ribbon, a support organization of The Music Center, founded in 1968 by Dorothy Buffum Chandler.
+The festival began in 1970 as part of The Music Center’s commitment to engage young people in the arts and is one of California’s longest ongoing free arts education programs.
+More than 800,000 children have participated in the festival since its inception, and, for many, the festival is their first experience at a live performing arts event.
+The chairs for the 2018 festival are Marcy Hammerstein and Kathleen Doheny McCoy.

 Thanks to a generous gift from Blue Ribbon member Maxine Dunitz, each participating student receives a copy of A Journey Through The Music Center, a book that introduces the four theatres of The Music Center and the performing arts presented in each venue.
-The book also includes profiles of some performers and behind the scenes staff, as well as vocabulary and Fun Facts.
+The book also includes profiles of performers and behind-the-scenes staff, as well as vocabulary and Fun Facts.

 THANK YOU FROM THE KIDS